 William Shakespeare once said: “What’s in a name?
 That which we call a rose by any other name would smell as sweet. “

 Well… *News Flash* – it does matter!
-Specially, in the case of a business!
+Especially, in the case of a business!
 You need to choose a name that connects with your audience.
 The name should also identify with the service or product you are offering.
 Your name is the first point of engagement with your audience, and thus, it must match with your brand identity.
 Once you’re done with deciding the brand name, you need to register your web address (domain name).
 Now, there is a high possibility that your chosen name is already taken.
 That should not worry you.
 With only a few tips and tricks, you can rank up your business in SERP’s.
 More on that in a bit later posts.
 But, for now, register a domain name that is the closest to your brand name, if your decided name is already taken.
 Your web address will give your business a source of authenticity and ease of access.
-It will be the most nearest spot of contention for your customers.
+It will be the nearest spot of contention for your customers.

 Customer Is King – Find Your Kings

 Try finding your initial customers and keep them contented with your product and services.
-It is vital to serve your first batch of customers in a way that they return back to your services or product.
+It is vital to serving your first batch of customers in a way that they return back to your services or product.
 You need to make sure you are making loyalists in your first attempt.
 You are a startup, you can not afford a negative review from your first few customers.
 Never take your customers for granted and treat them like royalty.

 Look for Small Funding and Sponsorship

 Look for potential investors who can help in raising the bars high.
-An amplified investment can help the owner in more than hundred ways.
+An amplified investment can help the owner in more than a hundred ways.
 While starting up, one may need every possible penny there is.
 After racking in potential investors, you need to keep them updated.
 You need to talk, consult and seek guidance from them.
-You should never hesitate is sharing your progress or bottlenecks with them.
+You should never hesitate in sharing your progress or bottlenecks with them.
 Illuminate their minds, with your vision.
-Remember, your constant updates about your business is going to keep your investors interested in your business.
+Remember, your constant updates about your business are going to keep your investors interested in your business.